CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 })
 ```

 After reloading, you should now see your current longitude and latitude without needing to open your console.
 We've set up our `GeolocateControl` to track your position, so this function will be called periodically to update its information.

-_Note that we've put these on our display with longitude before latitude.
-Question for discussion: Is this standard?
+Note that we've put these on our display with longitude before latitude. _Question for discussion: Is this standard?
 Why or why not?_

 If you haven't already, now would be great time to `git add -u` your changes so far, `git commit -m "implemented geolocation"` them, and `git push` them to GitHub.
 Now visit your github.io page using your mobile device to see your geolocating map shine.

 #### More event handlers

 You're probably going to want to be able to figure out other coordinates on the map other than your geolocated position.
-We're already displaying our coordinates in the "info" container when we are geolocated--let's make it so that it displays the coordinates where you click on the map as well.
+We're already displaying our coordinates in the "info" container when we are geolocated—let's make it so that it displays the coordinates where you click on the map as well.

 ```javascript